altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 Put two and two together..."
 'That sounded convincing, right?'
-*He was led by her to sit down in on of the bean bags* ~Around him was a stochastic wave of interest~ ~Expressed as a void, a gap in conversation~
+*He was led by her to sit down in on of the bean bags* ~Around him was a stochastic wave of interest.
+Expressed as a void, a gap in conversation.
-~A subtle look, often followed by an 'anyway'~ "AG_T::We start in a few moments, I'll let you get settled."
+A subtle look, often followed by an 'anyway'~ "AG_T::We start in a few moments, I'll let you get settled."
-*She herself walked to the other side of the room* *And then distributed paper among those sitting*
+*She herself walked to the other side of the room.
+And then distributed paper among those sitting*
 ~One paper reached Kent's hands as he passed the rest over~ "RG_T::Hi, I'm Robert."
 ~A voice came from his left~
 "K::Kent."
-~Kent distractedly replied - reading though the paper~ ~Then the writing on the boards~
+~Kent distractedly replied - reading though the paper.
+Then the writing on the boards~
 `{dime:: link of paper propaganda of the undernet}` *Kent looked around*
 ~Half way though he had to force him self to keep scanning~ 'That man...'
-~Tucked away in the corner of the room, was a shaven bald man~ ~Perching on a cabinet - like an owl~
+~Tucked away in the corner of the room, was a shaven bald man.
+Perching on a cabinet - like an owl~
 *Kent re-scanned the room*
 ~Ahead of him a that woman came out with a platter of syringes~ 'Ah fuck.